 - The applicant must provide HPA a copy of the verified primary application(s).

 Please note that while there are no GPA or MCAT cut-offs to receive a committee letter of recommendation, HPA strongly encourages students to engage in the committee letter of recommendation process when they feel confident that they are competitive applicants.
-A committee letter will provide an honest evaluation of academic performance and readiness for success in the rigorous medical school curriculum.
+A committee letter will provide an honest evaluation of academic performance and readiness for success in the rigorous professional school curriculum, as well as experiences and understanding of the profession, and motivation for the chosen profession.

 For Princeton students and alumni who are ineligible for a composite letter, HPA will collect individual letters of recommendation on their behalf, and send a packet of the individual letters out to schools with a brief cover letter.
 See Letter Collection Service for more details.